What are the Best Majors at Brown?

 Mathematics

-Quantity, structure, space, and change are the topics that are investigated by mathematics, which is a grouping of scientific disciplines that includes geometry, algebra, and calculus.
+Quantity, structure, space, and change are the topics investigated by mathematics, a grouping of scientific disciplines that includes geometry, algebra, and calculus.

-Brown students who want to concentrate on mathematics have the opportunity to investigate these ideas because of the department’s extensive course offerings and adaptable concentration requirements.
-Bachelor of Arts or Bachelor of Science degrees are both possible upon completion of the focus (the latter is strongly recommended for students interested in pursuing graduate study in mathematics or related fields).
+Among the best majors being offered at Brown, students who want to concentrate on mathematics have the opportunity to investigate these ideas because of the department’s extensive course offerings and adaptable concentration requirements.
+Bachelor of Arts or Bachelor of Science degrees are possible upon completion of the focus (the latter is strongly recommended for students interested in pursuing graduate study in mathematics or related fields).

 International Relations

-How do I decide on my Major?
-Though we’re trying to know “What are the best majors at Brown?”, one of the most important choices that a high school or college student is required to make is selecting a concentration of study.
-And it is one that many people wish they could retake; according to one survey, 61% of college graduates would switch their major if they could go back to school.
+Choosing among the best majors at Brown or any other school is one of the most important choices that a high school or college student has to face.
+According to one survey, 61% of college graduates would switch their majors if they could go back to school.

 Group of students studying in a library.